Having investment rules is critical as it is what keeps you from following the flock and making questionable investing decisions.

 Rules lead to building a process and a process keeps you honest with your goals.
 After all, investing is critical to build wealth, you want to avoid mistakes when you can and learn from those you make.

 To get an idea of where my rules stand, I ran a survey with my readers.
-I have now compiled a lot of data from hundreds of real DIY investors like yourself to show my rules aren’t that odd even it if goes against the financial industry saying … And many of the data points come from successful retirees.
+I have now compiled a lot of data from hundreds of real DIY investors like yourself to show my rules aren’t that odd-even it if goes against the financial industry’s saying … And many of the data points come from successful retirees.

 Here is the survey breakdown by investing cycle: accumulation or retirement phase.
-The colors are the same throughout all the graphs for comparison.
+The colours are the same throughout all the graphs for comparison.